 Well, part of the increase in autonomy comes courtesy of a new ball bearing winding mechanism that significantly increases the efficiency of winding and also makes the mechanism last longer than the traditional sleeve bearing design.

-At this time the movement can be found throughout the model range, including the gorgeous De Ville (including the Hour Vision line on which the Hour Vision Blue is based,) the Aqua Terra, and the Ploprof.
+At this time the movement can be found throughout the model range, including the gorgeous De Ville (as well as the Hour Vision line on which the Hour Vision Blue is based,) the Aqua Terra, and the “professional” diver Ploprof.

-And, according to previous statements, the Swiss watchmaker plans to spread the movement throughout of their whole product range, gradually replacing the Caliber 2500: their first movement with co-axial escapement based on the well-known ETA 2892 ebauche.
+And, according to previous statements, Omega plans to spread the movement throughout their whole product range, gradually replacing the Caliber 2500: their first movement with co-axial escapement based on the well-known ETA 2892 ebauche.